theo-dorfner/nssc2ex1/Task1.md

 ## 2. Discuss if the decomposition of the domain changes the order of computations performed during a single Jacobi iteration (i.e., if you expect a numerically identical result after each iteration, or not).

+yes, the same?
+have the same neigbouring values?

 ## 3. A generalization of the ghost layer approach would be to set the width of the ghost layer that is exchanged as a parameter W of the decomposition.
 This allows to perform W independent iterations before a communication of the ghost layers has to happen.
 Comment in which situation (w.r.t the available bandwidth or latency between MPI-processes) multiple independent iterations are potentially advantageous.